Stella Oduah: Senate career

 In 2015, she was elected to the Nigerian Senate to represent Anambra North Senatorial District.
 She was one of the only seven women elected to the 8th.
 The others were Rose Okoji Oko, Uche Ekwunife, Fatimat Raji Rasaki, Oluremi Tinubu, Abiodun Olujimi and Binta Garba.
 Oduah was re-elected to a second term in the Senate in 2019.
+In 2022, she ran again under APC but lost to the incumbent Senator Tony Nwoye.